Forecast Evaluation

 The forecast evaluation module provides two key functions for computing Ranked Probability Skill Scores (RPSSs):

-• conditional_obs_probs: Generates an xarray.dataarray containing observed probabilities within climatological quintile boundaries.
+• conditional_obs_probs: Generates an xarray.DataArray containing observed probabilities within climatological quintile boundaries.

 • work_out_RPSS: Computes the global area-weighted ranked probability skill score, benchmarking forecasts against climatology.